vantage-sh/docs.vantage.sh/docs/cost_reports.md

     <img alt="Cost Report Exports" width="40%" src="/img/cost-report-exports.png" />
 </div>

 The “Export Data” on each Cost Report will trigger a modal to allow you to arbitrarily choose which format they would like to group data by, a date range and a date bin.
 Customers will be able to choose any combination of groupings from the following list: Provider, Service, Category, Sub Category, Account and Resource.

+Regarding Date Bins, when you select Week the week in the export will begin on Monday UTC.
+When you select Month the month in the export will begin on the first of the month UTC.

 <div style={{display:"flex", justifyContent:"center"}}>
     <img alt="Cost Report Exports" width="60%" src="/img/custom-csv-export.png" />